EugeneTrapeznikov/ETSwipeCell/README.md

 How to use
 =======================

-`ETSwipeCell` is a subclass of `UIScrollView` with `UIGestureRecognizer`.
+`ETSwipeCell` is a subclass of `UITableViewCell` with `UIGestureRecognizer`.

 Include the `ETSwipeCell.h` and `ETSwipeCell.m` in your project.

 To use  `ETSwipeCell`, you should create your own class with parent `ETSwipeCell`.
 Then in `initWithStyle` create your own user interface for cell.
-And in initializing method for this cell implement buttons and gesture behavior.
+And implement buttons and gesture behavior in initializing method.

-In view controller class with UITableView ypu should use your own new cell.

 Example project included.